 C: Very little!
 There was absolutely nothing like NCT classes so I was so glad for having my friend there who had her first baby a few months before me to ask questions to, but other than what I was reading everything on the internet I had to learn a lot on my own, there were absolutely no baby groups.

-I did not have a successful start to breast feeding either.
+I did not have a successful start tp breastfeeding either.
 I was in agony, crying, bleeding; she obviously wasn’t latching on properly.
 There was little support in this regard, views on breastfeeding being ‘suckling’ and therefore animal like were similar to giving birth.
 It wasn’t discouraged but certainly not actively encouraged.
-Without proper help I took the route of being a happy mother without a hungry baby rather than continue to struggle through this stage.
+Without proper help, I took the route of being a happy mother without a hungry baby rather than continue to struggle through this stage.
 It scarred me enough though that I didn’t even attempt it with my second baby.

-My mother did come out from the UK after the birth to help support me but otherwise there was little support in the way of a community health visitor or midwife.
+My mother did come out from the UK after the birth to help support me but otherwise, there was little support in the way of a community health visitor or midwife.
 An online counselling service for expats would have been ideal at this point.
-(BG – we will be sharing with you soon some online counselling resources we have found for parents giving birth overseas).

 Getting some baby items was a difficulty too.
 There was a Mothercare in Bucharest but that was about it.
 I had to get nursing bras from the UK.
 Amazon would not deliver to Romania at this time as too many parcels were stolen.
 I guess a positive aspect was all our medical costs were covered by insurance and any additional costs relating to the pregnancy paid for by the company.